Important Note: During Spring/Summer 2026, reviews take place monthly on the 1st (or the closest business day after).

 The International Center Student Emergency Fund provides financial support for unusual and unforeseen emergency expenses.
 Grants are limited and available to F-1 or J-1 visa holders currently enrolled at the University of Michigan - Ann Arbor.
 These emergency grants are intended to provide monetary support to those whose unexpected circumstances have greatly impacted their ability to stay in the U.S. and progress through their studies at U-M.

-The funding is evaluated by a committee on a case by-case basis considering the need, circumstance, and any other funding support received.
+The funding is evaluated by a committee on a case-by-case basis based on eligibility, need, and available funding.

 Eligibility Requirements

-• Applicant must have an immediate financial hardship resulting from an unforeseen circumstance.
+- Applicant must have an immediate, temporary financial hardship resulting from an unforeseen circumstance.

-• Applicant must complete the International Student Emergency Fund application and submit supporting documentation.
+- Applicant must complete the International Student Emergency Fund application and submit appropriate and relevant supporting documentation.

 Expenses Usually Not Covered